HighSpaceGame/HighSpace/readme.md

-# SpaceFleet
+# HighSpace

-## (or HighFleet in Spaaace)
+## (or High Fleet in Spaaace)

 ### (name subject to change)

-This project aims to create a total conversion mod for Freespace 2, which will be a mashup between it and HighFleet.
+This project aims to create a total conversion mod for Freespace 2, which will be a mashup between it and High Fleet.

 The code is based off the [SCPUI Test Mod](https://fsnebula.org/mod/SCPUI) (see also the `SCPUI/0.6.0` (works), and `SCPUI/0.9.0` (seems broken) branches)